 Employee retention strategies are ways to increase a company’s employee retention rate.
 These strategies can be monetary, culture-based, team-based, etc. They increase motivation, productivity, efficiency, and loyalty, which, ultimately, translates into creation of positive employee experience and growth for the company.

-Employee retention strategies are what make the difference between employees actively working towards company goals, or constantly on the hunt for a better opportunity.
+Employee retention strategies are what make the difference between employees actively working towards company goals, or constantly on the hunt for a new job.

 Why is Employee Retention Important?